open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/exporters.md

 ## Next steps

-To ensure you're getting the most data as easily as possible, install
+To ensure you're getting the most data as easily as possible, install [automatic instrumentation libraries]({{ relref "automatic"}}) to automatically generate observability data.

+Additionally, enriching your instrumentation generated automatically with [manual instrumentation]({{ relref "manual"}}) of your own codebase gets you customized observability data.